oritech-inc/portfolio/README.md

 ## Contact

 If you have any questions or want to reach out to me, you can contact me at origintech-inc@gmail.com.
 Thank you for visiting my portfolio!

----
-**Note**: Replace oritech-inc and origintech-inc@gmail.com with your GitHub username and email address, respectively.
-Also, make sure to include relevant screenshots or images in the repository to provide a visual preview of your portfolio.